danielpreotiuc/twitter-collection-utils/README.md

 wait - wait period between batches of follow requests (default 3600)

-### monitor-timeline.py - get and monitor timeline of a user
+#### monitor-timeline.py

+Gets the timeline of a user and updates every minute.
+Outputs in a separate file every day.

+_Usage_:

+	python monitor-timeline.py consumerid

+consumerid - number of consumer (see installation section)

+#### monitor-users.py

-### monitor-users.py - get and monitor timeline of a list of users
+Gets the historical tweets of a list of users and then updates the files at a regular time interval

+_Usage_:

+        python ch.py userfile consumerid targetfolder

+userfile - file with the list of user ids, one/line (default 'user-file')

+consumerid - number of consumer (see installation section)

+targetfolder - the target folder name (default 'timelines', creates the folder if it doesn't exist)

-### oauth.py - use twitter api as with curl
+#### oauth.py - use twitter api as with curl

 _Usage_: